durandg12/methodes-ia/sphinx.md

 sys.path.insert(0, os.path.abspath('../..'))
 ````

-Add the modules you want to document inside `index.rst`.
+Add the modules you want to document inside `index.rst`, don't forget indentation.
 You can also comment out the `Indices and tables` section.

 Run in the console `sphinx-apidoc -f -o source ..`.